Last Updated on April 1, 2021 by Jim Ferri

 If you visit no other area after the main basilica, pay the €5 fee to go up to the Loggia.
 The climb up its steep steps will reward you with a beautiful view of the Piazza.
 You’ll also see the four life-size bronze horses taken from the entrance to Hippodrome in Constantinople in 1204.
 (The ones you see on the exterior of the Basilica are replicas, the originals are inside).

 While on the Loggia also look right for a good photo of the beautiful Torre dell’Orologio, the Renaissance clock tower.
 It sits above one of the entrances leading into the warren of streets beyond.

 The Doges’ Palace, A Historical Place in the City

 The Palazzo Ducale (the Doge’s Palace) sits adjacent to the Basilica on St. Mark’s Square.
 It was the official residence of the more than 100 doges who ruled the Venetian Republic for 1,100 years.

 Like the Basilica, it’s a beautiful and fascinating place to visit, although the tour of the palace can get long.
 Nevertheless, there’s plenty to see and keep you pleasantly occupied.

 The Doge’s Apartments are on the first floor of the palace, but the real visual treats are on the second.
 There you’ll find the ornate chambers and Sala del Maggior Consiglio (Grand Council Hall) on the second.
 It’s here you’ll find the painting Paradise, by Tintoretto and his son Domenico.
-It’s a colossal piece, approximately 30’ x 74’, and thought to be the largest canvas painting in the world.
+As you’ll soon see, it’s a colossal piece, it’s approximately 30’ x 74’, and thought to be the largest canvas painting in the world.

 It’s a huge place with plenty to see, including the Palazzo’s notorious prison.
 There’s also a “Secret Itineraries Tour” of the palace, which provides access to other areas with a guide at fixed times, which must be pre-booked.